OctechSolutions/Aperture/ApertureStage3Report.md

 </figure>

-The above implementation schedule remained close to initial plan from stages 1 and 2 with a little deviation from original plan.
-The implemented schedule for stage 3, however was quite different from the initial plan due to the team's need to commit to other subjects and related course works with all team members being full time students.
-Unforeseen health issues faced by team members particularly our leader proved to be a setback.
-Hence greater collaboration and effort was required toward the end of stage   3 which was key in overcoming ordeals and submitting a finished product and necessary documentation.
+The above implementation schedule remained close to initial plans for stages 1 and 2 with a little deviation from the original plan.
+The implemented schedule for stage 3, however was quite different from the initial plan due to the need for an increased understanding of ReactJS contributing to some time lost in learning and failed attempts at achieving functionality particularly during the 1st 2 scrums of stage 3.
+Unforeseen health issues faced by team members particularly our leader proved to be a setback especially with regards to work on the stage 3 report and accompanying documentation.
+Hence, greater collaboration and effort was required toward the end of stage 3 which was key in overcoming ordeals and submitting a finished product and necessary documentation.

 <span style="color:blue">*EDIT IF NEEDED ...*</span>